girirajsharma/osin/README.md

 OSIN is an OAuth2 server library for the Go language, as specified at http://tools.ietf.org/html/rfc6749 and http://tools.ietf.org/html/draft-ietf-oauth-v2-10.
+We acknowledge the actual source of this open source OAuth2 Golang library is https://github.com/RangelReale/osin.

 Using it, you can build your own OAuth2 authentication service.